isabelpirsic/fastOrthoTrafo/README.md

 ## python code for fast orthogonal transforms for pricing derivatives with quasi-Monte Carlo

-According to the paper by Gunther Leobacher,
+Following the paper by Gunther Leobacher,
 *Fast orthogonal transforms and generation of Brownian paths*, Journal of Complexity, Volume 28, Issue 2, April 2012, Pages 278-302, [https://doi.org/10.1016/j.jco.2011.11.003 ]